(We may earn a commission via affiliate links in this post. Read ou full disclosure policy.)

 If you would rather break it down into three days, with one day in Bath, one day in Cheddar Gorge & Wells and a third day in Glastonbury, you will have even more time to explore.
 Just plan to stay in Bath one night and then stay in Wells the second night.

-What to See During your Day Trips in Somerset
+Places to Visit for Day Trips in Somerset

 A trip to Somerset will bring you first to the town of Bath.
 This historic Medieval town was declared a UNESCO World Heritage Site due to its historic Roman influence and 18th century architecture.

 One of the most popular things to see while in Bath is the Roman bathes.
 Dating back to 4th Century AD , these Roman spas are so well-preserved and make you feel like you have stepped back in time.

 A day in Bath will give you time to see not only the Roman baths, but also allow you to tour Bath Abbey, enjoy a mineral hot spring bath and a walk along the Pulteney Bridge.

 One of my favorite hidden gems in England is Wells, which is also the smallest city in all of England.
 This medieval city has one of the most beautiful cathedrals in England and a moated Medieval palace that was home to the Bishop.

 Wells Cathedral has one of the largest collections of historic stained glass in England, some of which dates back to the 14th century.

 One neat feature to notice is Wells Clock.
 It is the second oldest clock in the UK (with the one in Salisbury Cathedral being the first).

 While you can explore the inside of the Bishop’s Palace, it is the outside that makes it so special.
 You would think you were walking to a castle with all the fortifications.